HCL-TECH-SOFTWARE/sametime-doc/v1202/admin/upgrade_install_fixpack_kubernetes.md

     ./load.sh
     ```

-    If your image repository requires a secret, then define the secret name in the values.yaml file.

-    If your image repository requires a secret, then define in the secret name on the hclImagePullSecret setting in the values.yaml file.
+    If your image repository requires a secret, define in the secret name on the hclImagePullSecret setting in the values.yaml file.

 3. Edit the values.yaml file as needed.